What is CBBM?

 As an area with extreme bushfire risk, Moe South was first engaged in the CBBM program in April 2019.
-Since then, several discussions and initiatives have taken place to support the Moe South community in building resilience to bushfires and other emergencies.
+Since then, a range of discussions, events and projects have supported the Moe South community in enhancing resilience to bushfires and other emergencies.

 Some activities have included:

 - Community meetings at the Moe South Fire Station with special guests to share about community emergency management, the Latrobe Valley Information Network, and the work that HVP does to reduce fire risk to the plantations and surrounding communities

 - Working with Edward Hunter Reserve to prepare for planned burns and ensure fire truck access